Best tools to grow your business exponentially!

 Similarly, because WordPress sites get hacked like everything else, it’s critical to adopt the same precautions for your WordPress site.
 It no longer matters how big your blog is.
 All pique the curiosity of hackers.
 LOL!

-Using a strong password meant not using anything that was personal to you.
+Using a strong password meant not using anything personal to you.
 Almost everything should be avoided, including your name, birthdate, employee ID, girlfriend’s name, and anything else that may be guessed.

 Time takes to crack a passwords